 Selling through an online course marketplace – Udemy & Skillshare

-Because Udemy and Skillshare are marketplaces for students looking for online courses, these platforms are a great way to generate awareness.
+Because Udemy and Skillshare are online course marketplaces for students looking for online courses, these platforms are a great way to generate awareness.

 But there’s a catch…